Online Adversarial Attacks: Stochastic Secretary Problem

-The proof of Thm.~\ref{thm:stochastic_secretary} can be found in \S\ref{appendix:proof_thm2}.
+\end{theorem} The proof of Thm.~\ref{thm:stochastic_secretary} can be found in \S\ref{appendix:proof_thm2}.
 Such a theoretical result is quite interesting as the stochastic setting initially appears significantly more challenging due to the non-zero probability that the observed ordering of historical values, $\mathcal{V}_i$, not being faithful to the true ranking based on $v_i$.
-However, Thm.~\ref{thm:stochastic_secretary} explicates that any $C_n$-competitive algorithm $\mathcal{A}$ in the deterministic setting is at least as feasible up to a multiplicative factor in the stochastic setting.
-In fact, in \S\ref{appendix:proof_thm2} we show this multiplicative factor is precisely the probability that the true ordering \cut{based on $v_i$} is preserved under the assumption in Eq.~\ref{eq:concentration}.